OneLoveFaith/OneLoveFaith/README.md

 <div align="center">just a student account for inai</div>

-- ⚡ Fun fact:  I am not funny
+- I am not funny

 <br/>